StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 !!! info "Single node configuration"
     In this guide, we will configure Elasticsearch as a single node on your server, which is fine for running TheHive.
 If you ever need multiple nodes later for higher performance, redundancy, or failover, refer to [Setting up a Cluster with TheHive](https://docs.strangebee.com/thehive/installation/deploying-a-cluster/) for detailed instructions.

-!!! note "Elasticsearch support"
+!!! note "Elasticsearch supported versions"

-    Starting with version 5.3, TheHive supports Elasticsearch 8.0 and 7.x.
-Earlier versions only support Elasticsearch 7.x.
-If you want to use Elasticsearch to store your audit logs, ensure that you're using Elasticsearch 7.17 or later.
+    * TheHive 5.2.x and earlier: Elasticsearch 7.x only
+    * TheHive 5.3.0 - 5.5.9: Elasticsearch 7.x - 8.x
+    * TheHive 5.5.10 and later: Elasticsearch 7.x - 9.1.x

+    If using Elasticsearch for [audit log storage](#step-53-audit-log-storage), you must use Elasticsearch 7.17 or later.

+    [Cortex](../administration/cortex/about-cortex.md) only supports Elasticsearch 7.x.
+Sharing an Elasticsearch instance between TheHive and Cortex isn't recommended, but if this setup is required, ensure you use Elasticsearch 7.x.

 !!! note "OpenSearch support"
     Starting with version 5.3, TheHive supports [OpenSearch](https://opensearch.org/) for advanced use cases, except for audit log storage.